COURSE SUMMARY - 100KM & 50KM

 Elevation gain / loss: 105m

-Leg start point: Race start on the Anglesea Main Beach at 5:30am
+Leg start point: Race Start (Anglesea Main Beach) at 7:30am

-Leg finish point: CP2 at Point Danger, Torquay
+Leg finish point: CP2 at Torquay Surf Beach (Rotary Rotunda) - previously held at Pt Danger

-All 100km individual and team runners in the Surf Coast Century commence on the sweeping arc of the Anglesea Main Beach, at the mouth of the Anglesea River just 100m from the Surf Life Saving Club at 5:30am.
-Sunrise is at 6:34am, so runners WILL NEED a head torch for the first 40-50mins.
+All 100km individual and team runners in the Surf Coast Century commence on the sweeping arc of the Anglesea Main Beach, at the mouth of the Anglesea River just 100m from the Surf Life Saving Club at 7:30am.
+Sunrise is at 6:23am.
+(Runners will NOT need a head torch for this leg, as per other years).

 The 100km race will start with all competitors running around the beach and then up the hill beside the Anglesea Surf Life Saving Club and along the Surf Coast Walk to Point Roadknight and then back along in the beach past the start line at the 4km mark.